Students must request to receive accommodations due to disability need by completing the following process:

 REGISTERING WITH THE OFFICE OF ACCESSIBILITY SERVICES

 It is the student’s responsibility to make their accommodation needs known and to provide the appropriate documentation to support the need for the requested accommodations.
 Students are also responsible for renewing their affiliation and services with the Office of Accessibility Services (OAS) each semester.
 It is important for students to remember that under ADA accommodations are provided to ensure equal access.
 A student has the right to succeed or fail in a course based on his/her academic performance.
 College accommodations in no way guarantee a student success in a course.

-Documentation can be submitted for review at any time during the year as long as the documentation is for a currently registered student or any incoming student that has accepted their offer of admission.
+Documentation can be submitted for review at any time during the year as long as the documentation is for a student currently registered with Florida State or any incoming student that has accepted their offer of admission.
 However, all documentation provided to the OAS during the final two weeks of the semester (that is, after the start of the last week of classes) will be processed for the following semester.
-No exceptions will be made to this policy.
 It is the student’s responsibility to apply for and obtain accommodations in a reasonable time frame within the semester.

 Documentation submitted to the OAS is confidential and used solely for the purpose of assisting students in identifying and securing accommodations and services to support their full participation at Florida State University.
 Affiliation with the OAS is not reported on a student’s transcript.